rune/rune/README.md

 ## Help

-If you're having trouble, please feel free to file an issue in our [GitHub issue tracker](https://github.com/rune/rune-games-sdk/issues).
+If you're having trouble, please feel free to file an issue in our [GitHub issue tracker](https://github.com/rune/rune-games-sdk/issues) or join our [Discord server](https://discord.gg/rune-devs).